 - one of three strains of the wild virus, has been eradicated worldwide so from April 2016 a new vaccine targeting the remaining strains is being used

-But the job is not done and fight isn't over polio still threatens children in Afghanistan and Pakistan thus leaving other countries at risk from imported cases from there.
+But the job is not done and fight isn't over polio still threatens children in Afghanistan and Pakistan with 173 cases reported in 2019 (Afghanistan 29 - Pakistan 144).
+This leaves other countries at risk from imported cases from there.

 The challenge to administer vaccines to every child is huge and the environment is hostile.
 The remaining 1% of polio cases are the most difficult to prevent as the virus persists in the hardest to reach areas with Pakistan the largest obstacle - but if we don't finish the fight right now and until polio is eradicated everywhere no non-vaccinated child is safe anywhere.
 If polio rebounds, more than 200,000 children worldwide could be paralysed by Polio each year within a decade and more than 10 million children under the age of five could be paralysed in the next 40 years - it is only a plane ride away.

 The threat of polio anywhere is a threat to children everywhere.